 Map Out Your Goals

 Think about what you would like in your future.
 It may be a new car, enough money to retire early, the ability to fund your own wedding or put your child through college, or simply to live stress-free as you get older.
 No matter what you want for your life, it all starts with goals.
 Mapping out your goals gives you a clearer picture of your direction and the steps you need to take to get there.
-Write down your goals so you can refer back to them later on to both measure your progress and reevaluate your plan.
+Write down your goals so you can refer back to them later on to both measures your progress and reevaluate your plan.

 Planning for your future doesn’t have to be an overwhelming or difficult process.
 You can take small, actionable steps today so you can experience a different tomorrow.